jdunkerley/jdunkerley-rust/README.md

   - Passing a String would move the ownership
   - It would be dropped when function ends
   - Returning values likewise acts as above
+- References and Borrowing
+  - If a Type is prefixed with `&` it is a reference
+  - Passed in with an `&`
+  - `&mut` is mutable reference
+    - Makes it very apparent if a pure function or not
+    - If a mutable reference, no other references at same time
+    - Define extra scopes as needed (`{}`)
+    - Compile (since 2018) will scope references releasing after  last time used
+  - Ownership not moved
+  - Opposite of `&` is `*` (dereferencing)
+  - Reference cant live longer than owner (compile error)
+- String Slice `&str`
+  - Borrows part of a String
+  - Protects against string mutation
+  - String literals are `&str`
+  - Use in preference to `String` for immutable inputs
+- Similar slices for other array types